turingschool/career-development-curriculum/module_three/outreach_networking_ii.md

 * Opening: 5 mins
 * Review & Strategy: 10 mins
-* Group Practice: 20 mins
+* Whole Group Practice: 20 mins
-* Whole Group Debrief: 7 mins
+* Debrief: 5 mins
-* Work Time: 15 mins
+* Partner Work Time: 15 mins
-* Next Steps & Closing: 3 mins
+* Next Steps & Closing: 5 mins

 #### Objectives
-* Understand the purpose of outreach within your job search
+* Understand the role of outreach within your job search
-* Utilize an outreach strategy
+* Review and execute outreach strategies
-* Identify how you will move forward with at least one contact
+* Identify how you will move forward with at least one contact for your own job search

 ### Opening
 Last mod, we discussed utilizing outreach for research to use in your job search by setting up meetings with warm outreach contacts.
 Now we'll start to discuss how to use the same outreach principles and apply them to reaching out to people at the companies with open positions that you want.